 The Globally Harmonized System of Classification and Labelling was proposed by the United Nations in an effort to internationally standardize classification and labeling of chemicals and related hazard communication.
 The benefits of GHS include reduced time and costs involved in meeting multiple regulations for hazard communication, improved comprehension and understanding of health and environmental hazards, facilitation of trade by removing barriers created by various health and safety requirements, and reduction of duplicate testing.

-If you are interested in additional chemical data management and SDS software solutions, contact BLR at 800-727-5257.
+If you are interested in additional chemical data management solutions contact BLR at 800-727-5257.